 Several clinically available autoantibodies are also prognostic of the development of PAH in SSc – namely anticentromere antibodies (ACA), nucleolar (NUC) antibodies, anti-U1-ribonucleoprotein (RNP) antibodies, anticardiolipin (aCL) antibodies, beta2-glycoprotein I (beta2-GPI).
 Though, the absence of anti-scleroma-70 (anti-Scl70) antibody conveys a worse prognosis (Yaqub & Chung, 2012) conversely in a UK study of Anti-U1 RNP, positivity of this marker actually offered a degree of protection to patients with SSc-PAH from sooner mortality (Sobanski et al., 2016).

-Non-invasive predictive measures of the development of SSc-PAH includes an isolated low DLco <50% predicted (i.e. no evidence of overt lung disease) and an FVC%/DLco% ratio of >1.6 as well as an diffusing capacity for carbon monoxide/alveolar volume (DLco/VA) <70% (Allanore et al., 2008).
+Non-invasive predictive measures of the development of SSc-PAH includes an isolated low DLco <50% predicted (i.e., no evidence of overt lung disease) and an FVC%/DLco% ratio of >1.6 as well as a diffusing capacity for carbon monoxide/alveolar volume (DLco/VA) <70% (Allanore et al., 2008).
 Unsurprisingly the association of interstitial lung disease with SSc is related to the development of SSc-PAH or PH associated with lung disease (Morrisroe et al., 2016).

 Screening programmes